syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/title-and-sub-title.md

 ## Title customization

-Circular Chart 3D can be customizing a title using `titleStyle` property.
+The title of the Circular Chart 3D can be customized using the `titleStyle` property.

 {% if page.publishingplatform == "typescript" %}